New Zealand Dolphins

 Size: 1.9–3.9m; 250–650kg

 Bottlenose dolphins are larger than common dolphins, with a relatively short beak and a hooked, prominent dorsal fin.
 They have dark or light grey backs, with paler underbellies.
 They live in pods of up to 60.
-It’s estimated there are around 500 bottlenose dolphins in the Bay of Islands area.

 When they’re feeding close to the shore, bottlenose dolphins mostly eat bottom-dwelling fish and invertebrates.
 They will dive for around 3-4 minutes while they’re inshore but might dive for much longer periods offshore.